-And I get lost on the way to the burial ground.
+And then I get lost on the way to the burial ground.

 “$7.00!
 Damn that’s a lot of money for flowers.”

-In my head I hear Touchee heckling from beyond, “Albee you’re stupid!
+I can now hear Touchee heckling from beyond, “Albee you’re stupid!
 Men don’t buy men flowers!
 Put that back fool!
 Put that back!”
 I ignore imaginary Touchee, pay the cashier and follow their directions to the burial ground.

-I park my car, next to cars I recognize and head to the coffin say a few words to myself and lay flowers down.
-I then turn around and walk to the join the rest of my fellow mourners.
-I scan the mourners and confirm I don’t know anybody here.
+I park my car, next to comic cars I recognize and head to mourning tent to pay my respects.
+I get settled in line when I see Carolyn Agnew waving at me from across the street.
+I scan the mourners and confirm, I don’t know anybody here.
 Yup, I know no one here.
-Most of the folks I know are at the burial tent across the way.
+The Houston comics are at the burial tent across the way.
 I wave hi to Carolyn Agnew and smile awkwardly.
-I’m at the wrong coffin.
+I’m so at the wrong coffin.

-So, I have two choices, do I one, keep walking away and rejoin my fellow comics and let things slide.
-Or well $7.00 is a bit of money and I should go back and get those flowers.
+So, I have two choices.
+Do I walk away, let it slide and rejoin my fellow comics.
+Or should I go back and get those flowers back.
 As I turn around to retrieve my $7.00 offering, I feel a tug at my sports coat.
-I turn and I see an old frail black lady who tells me, “God bless you sir.”
+I turn and I see an old frail lady who smiles at me with tears in her eyes.

-I then walk away and head off to join the rest of the comics.
+I head off to join the rest of the gang.
 Somewhere outside of space and time, I can hear Touchee Jackson calling me stupid.
-I curse his name one last time as I pay my respect.
+I curse his name one last time as I pay my respects.